libratiger/gopen/README.md

 [中文版本](README_zh.md)

-`gopen` is a command-line tool designed to open the remote URL of a Git repository in your browser.
-This tool simplifies the workflow for developers switching between multiple repositories, supporting the selection of remote URLs through an interactive mode and searching for remote URLs in a specified directory.
+`gopen` is a command-line tool designed to open the remote URL of a Git repository in your browser like macOS `open` command.

 ## Features